 An identified file is a file that has been found to be or to contain malware and has therefore been encrypted and moved to a special folder.
-Whether or not an infected file can be viewed and restored depends on the anti-malware configuration, and the operating system on which the file was found:
+(See the "Quarantine" action in Customize malware remedial actions.)
+Whether or not an infected file is quarantined depends on the anti-malware configuration that was in effect when the file was scanned.

 - See a list of identified files

 - Working with identified files

 For information about events that are generated when malware is encountered, see Anti-malware events.

 The Events and Reports page provides a list of identified files.
 From there you can see the details for any of those files.

 - Click Events & Reports > Events > Anti-Malware Events > Identified Files.

 - To see the details of a file, select the file and click View.

 The list of identified files includes the following columns of information:

 - Infected File: Shows the name of the infected file and the specific security risk.